How do you remove olives, rings or ferrules from copper water pipes, without damaging the pipe?

 To use a screw type olive cutter, the process is the same, except you screw the tool to cut instead of squeezing.

 Olive cutters vs olive pullers

 Olive pullers do what their name suggests – they pull an olive from a pipe.
 But as olive-removing methods go, this isn’t the best of them.
-By pulling, rather than cutting, an olive puller can cause more harm than good.
+By pulling, rather than cutting, an olive puller often causes damage to the underlying pipe.
 In addition, they’re time-consuming tools and can be tricky to use in tight spaces.

 At the end of the day, the easiest way to remove an olive is with an olive cutter.
 Available in different sizes to match differing pipe diameters, they are more reliable and more accurate than any other olive remover.
 Perhaps best of all, they do not deform a copper pipe, as an olive puller is prone to do.

 What are the different types of olive cutter?

 Let’s get straight to it.
 Maun offers two different types of olive cutter.

 The more commonly used version is a plier-type tool.
 Manufactured in high-quality steel, its cutting edges are hardened and tempered to HRC 45.
 For minimal effort, the tool multiplies the hand force applied by 15 times.
 It also features comfort grips and is available in two sizes, 15 mm, and 22 mm.

 But for tighter spaces, Maun offers a unique, screw-type olive cutter.
 This benefits from the same high-quality steel construction, with cutting edges hardened and tempered to HRC 45.
 The tool is easy to use.
 Just centre the olive on the tool and a few quick turns of the handle will split the olive from the pipe.
 Again, this tool is available in two sizes, 15 mm, and 22 mm.

 The product of more than 75 years of tool-making experience, our olive cutters are designed for minimal effort and accurate cutting without damage or swarf.